 Schools are allocated a sum of money, called the Primary PE and Sport Funding to support all children and improve the quantity, quality and breadth of PE and sport provision.
 The allocation is calculated according to the intake of the school, and the school must decide how best to use the money to improve the breadth and quality of PE and sport provision, including increased participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

-- Forge links with PE teachers in local secondary schools to help teachers to improve their PE and the sports provision in school.
+- Forge links with PE teachers in local secondary schools to enable networking/ use of local facilities and expertise of specialist teachers and equipment

 - Pay for a Level 3 football coach to develop Gifted and Talented footballers.

 - To subsidise outdoor learning within PE skills in Lancashire accredited outdoor centres

 - To pay for the Tots on Tyres programme to develop gross motor skills within the Early Years